Evidence Centre Symposium - Evidence to impact for a healthier Wales

 13:25 Parallel Presentations and Workshops:

-- Waiting Lists - Surgical hubs in supporting planned care activity.
+- Waiting Lists - Risk Prediction tools for surgical hubs.
 (Evidence Service, Public Health Wales)

 - Children and Young People - Factors associated with overweight or obesity in children under five years old.
 (Health Technology Wales)